 The Debut Dagger Award

-The international competition is for the
+The international competition is for:

-opening of a crime novel not exceeding 3,000 words and a synopsis of 500-1000 words.
+the opening of a crime novel not exceeding 3,000 words and a synopsis of up to 1,500 words.

 Winning the Debut Dagger doesn’t guarantee you’ll get published.
 But it does mean your work will be brought to the attention of leading agents and top editors, who have signed up over two dozen winners and shortlisted Debut Dagger competitors.
 For their stories, see our Debuts web page – and visit the page for crime writing tips too.
 Several tips are written by the readers for the Debut Dagger competition so it’s worth getting ahead by taking a look.

 Yet entering the Debut Dagger is more than just entering a competition.
 You can also join our community via the Facebook Group giving you the opportunity to ask questions, share your experiences and help out your fellow writers.